 Skip to content

 Probiotics are good bacteria, or yeasts, that are beneficial for our health.
 But exactly how do they work?
-Let’s take a look at the journey that a probiotic goes on from the moment we swallow it, until the moment that the good bacteria it contains reach their destination.
+Let’s look at the journey of a probiotic supplement, from the moment we swallow it until the moment that the good bacteria it contains reach their destination.
 Learn the basics about probiotics by reading What are probiotics?

-By rapidly growing in numbers, probiotics are able to ‘crowd out’ any pathogenic (or ‘bad’) strains of bacteria that may have been able to take hold.
-In effect the probiotic strains compete with pathogens for both their food sources and their space in which to live, making it difficult for the undesirable bacteria to survive.
+By rapidly growing in numbers, probiotics can ‘crowd out’ any pathogenic (or ‘bad’) strains of bacteria that may have been able to take hold.
+The good bacteria compete with pathogens for both their food sources and space in which to live, making it difficult for the undesirable bacteria to survive.
 Probiotics also produce certain acids10 which discourage pathogens, whilst improving the gut environment for their own benefit and for the benefit of other types of good bacteria, which also begin to grow in numbers.

-When the gut microbiome comes into balance with increased levels of beneficial bacteria and reduced levels of pathogenic bacteria, the individual may notice an improvement in health symptoms, due to the fact that pathogens produce many toxins and other substances that negatively affect our health, whereas probiotic strains of bacteria produce beneficial substances such as certain vitamins and short-chain-fatty-acids that have a positive impact on our overall health.
+When the gut microbiome comes into balance with increased levels of beneficial bacteria and reduced levels of pathogenic bacteria, the individual may notice an improvement in their digestion and wellbeing.
+This is because gut pathogens produce many toxins11 and other substances that negatively affect our health, whereas probiotic strains of bacteria produce beneficial substances, including certain vitamins and short-chain-fatty-acids that have a positive impact on our overall health.

 Our gut is home to a delicate ecosystem of microbes, and many factors affect which strains flourish, and which ones may struggle.
 When we take a probiotic supplement, not only are we introducing new friendly bacteria to the gut, we are also facilitating the growth of our own indigenous friendly bacteria.
 Probiotics impact our gut health in such a way that our own natural resident strains of ‘friendly’ bacteria can recover and replenish8.